Xelvise/AI-Text-Corrector/README.md

     ```
     python main.py
     ```
-**PS:** Due to the differences in key bindings across platforms, this script may only run fixes on Windows and Linux machines.
+**PS:** Due to differences in key bindings across platforms, this script may only run fixes on Windows and Linux OS.
 For MacOS, kindly modify the key bindings in the `main.py` file, as shown below:

 Change `Key.ctrl` -> `Key.cmd`